JeremyPrem/Coding-Portfolio/README.md

 436Project
 -Contains code for a kotlin app that shows users gluten and allergen friendly places near the UMD campus, as well as share their favorites

+GoHealth
+-Final Project for CMSC434 @ UMD, contains code for a browser app that allows people to log their height, weight, health goals, and experience levels.
+The app will then create meal plans, excersize plans, and daily health tips for the user to follow in their everyday schedule.
+This app also allows users to chart their progress and enter in their schedule so that the app can generate a schedule for working out and healthy habits that fit within the user's schedule.

 <!---
 JeremyPrem/JeremyPrem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.